hardliner66/workflow-test/README.md

 ## Known Issues

 As this is basically a hack to persist data across CI runs, there are some limitations.
-For instance, if two CI jobs are running at the same time and they both use the `ci-storage` script, one of the jobs will probably fail because as soon as one job pushes to the repository, the other job can only push if it pulled after the push happened.
+For instance, if two CI jobs are running at the same time and they both use the `ci-storage` action, one of the jobs will probably fail because as soon as one job pushes to the repository, the other job can only push if it pulled after the push happened.

 And because we don't know what data was changed, we don't know if we can recover (e.g. by pulling again if pushing fails) without git potentially messing up the merge.
-The script runs `git pull --ff-only` before pushing just in case, but that's not guaranteed to work for all cases.
+The `persist` action runs `git pull --ff-only` before pushing just in case, but that's not guaranteed to work for all cases.

 ## Supported CI Environments

 Right now, `ci-storage` only supports GitHub Actions.
-This is because the script only knows which configuration to set in order to allow pushing from a CI job.
+This is because the actions only know which configuration to set in order to allow pushing from a GitHub Actions job.
 If you know how to detect other CI environments and how to set the necessary configuration, feel free to contribute!

-If you are using a custom CI environment or if you are using a custom configuration so that it can't be added here, you can set the environment variable `CI_GIT_CONFIG` to `skip`, which will disable the automatic configuration attempt of git.
+If you are using a custom CI environment or if you are using a custom configuration so that it can't be added here, you can set the environment variable `CI_STORAGE_GIT_CONFIG` to `skip`, which will disable the automatic configuration attempt of git.
-Just make sure you configure git to allow pushing before calling `./ci-storage persist` or the script will fail.
+Just make sure you configure git to allow pushing before using the `persist` action or it will fail.

-Alternatively you can use the path to your custom configuration script as value For the environment variable `CI_GIT_CONFIG`.
-In this case, the script will execute the configured script every time before trying to push.
+Alternatively you can use the path to your custom configuration script as value For the environment variable `CI_STORAGE_GIT_CONFIG`.
+In this case, the action will execute the configured script every time before trying to push.